vrk-kpa/opendata/README.rst

     * ckan.site_url: URL to your CKAN instance

+    This is the URL that the archive process (in Celery) will use to access the CKAN API to update it about the cached URLs.
+If your internal network names your CKAN server differently, then specify this internal name in config option: ckan.site_url_internally

     Optionally, the following config variables can also be set:

     * ckan.cache_url_root: URL that will be prepended to the file path and saved against the CKAN resource,